Marketing Your Practice in 4 Steps

 But, just keep reading for a few simple steps to help you get the most return on your marketing investment and make the marketing process a little easier for small business owners just like you.

-The rules are simple and easy to remember:
+Simple and easy rules to remember:

 1) Test it… 2) Track it… 3) Tweak it… 4) Scale it… Repeat.